Approach

 “At the heart of Jungian analysis is a realignment of conscious and unconscious aspects of the personality with an ensuing creation of new values and purpose.”(New York Association for Analytic Psychology).
 Carl Jung viewed the unconscious as a place of great creative potential and energy.
 He believed that our ‘stuckness’ in old patterns hinders our ability to integrate our creative potentiality.
 His process of Individuation explained our human drive to live out and express our full unique potentiality.

-Jungian Psychology in Organisational and Leadership Development, also referred to as Depth Psychology, is about working below the surface of behaviour to better understand why people behave in certain ways.
+Jungian Psychology in Organisational and Leadership Development, also referred to as Depth Psychology and Depth Coaching, is about working below the surface of behaviour to better understand why people behave in certain ways.
 The role and purpose of Depth Psychology in leadership is to understand the possibilities hidden in people; to determine or discover the processes by which they unfold; and to develop practical pathways with which to broaden people’s growth.

 While I am not formally trained in Jungian Psychology, this school of psychology greatly informs my coaching approach as well as my general way of being in the world.
 From 2003 to 2015 I was in weekly Jungian analysis sessions, a deep and transformational psychological journey into getting to know my unconscious.
-My work in analysis is what has enabled me to be able to notice and to be conscious of the places in which I get stuck, where I feel blocked, when my energy gets drained, when my Ego is at odds with my Self, and where I know that I am out of alignment with my authentic self.
-This has deeply aided me in attuning to clients, in listening more attentively, in asking more powerful questions, and
+My work in analysis is what has enabled me to be able to notice and to be conscious of the places in which I get stuck, where I feel blocked, when my energy gets drained, and where I know that I am out of alignment with my authentic self.
+This has deeply aided me in attuning to clients, in listening more attentively, in asking more powerful questions, and in being present to the moment.

 Yoga and Mindfulness